canonical/charmed-magma/docs/tutorial/02_deploying_magma_orchestrator.md

 # 2. Deploying Magma Orchestrator

-In this section, we will deploy Magma Orchestrator on AWS managed Kubernetes service (EKS) using Juju.
+In this section, we will deploy Magma Orchestrator on AWS's managed Kubernetes service (EKS) using Juju.

 !!! note
-    The following steps assume that you have a domain name registered with a DNS provider and that you have a hosted zone in AWS's Route53 associated with this domain.
+    :material-dns: The following steps assume that you have a domain name registered with a DNS provider and that you have a hosted zone in AWS's Route53 associated with this domain.
 Everywhere you see `<your domain name>` in the following steps, you should replace it with your domain name.

 ## Create a Kubernetes cluster